polljoy/polljoy-Unity/README.md

 Polls are created and managed through our web interface - https://admin.polljoy.com

 #Steps
-1. Download `Dist` folder to your local drive
-2. Import polljoy_SDK.unitypackage
-3. Import NGUI package (if you haven't already. polljoy SDK requires NGUI 2)
+1. Import NGUI package (if you haven't already. polljoy SDK requires NGUI 3)
+2. Download the archive to your local drive and unzip it
+3. Locate "polljoy_SDK.unitypackage" in the "Dist" folder, and import it to your Unity project.
+To start using polljoy, please continue reading "Start session" and "Get poll" below.

+(optional)
+4. Import the "polljoy_testapp.unitypackage" in the "TestApp" folder.
+The test app allows you to try out a few polls.
+Open the "TestAppScene" and you are good to go!

 ###Start session
 polljoy works in the background to avoid interrupting your app’s main thread.